pjha1994/OnlineU/README.md

 * Courses
   * Show course progress on course page, homepage, profile
   * Show next unfinished task for each course on the homepage
-  * Delete user progress in a course when the user un-enrolls
   * Show completed courses on user profile
 * Majors
   * Allow courses to be added to the major via admin page